michaelchu/optopsy/README.md

 This library allows you to backtest options strategies with your own historical options data.
 Use the built-in functions to generate options spreads with adjustable parameters and backtest them with your own custom entry / exit / adjustment criteria.

-## Goals
-This project was developed because I was learning to trade options and had a need for a simple and flexible trading library that will allow me to backtest my option trading strategies.
-At the time of its development, it was difficult to find options backtesting software/libraries that allows the flexibility of testing options spreads with complex entry, exit or adjustment criteria.
-I wrote this library to meet that need and I hope it will help you too!

 ## Features
 * Uses Pandas library under the hood to generate options spreads efficiently.
 * Option spreads can be generated with adjustable parameters such as strike width and expiration dates.
 This allows you to create more advance strategies such as broken-wing butterflies/iron condors